DataDog/orchestrion/_docs/content/docs/configuration.md

 {{<callout type="warning">}}
-Some auto instrumentation integrations (notably caller-side) may automatically be neutered by using the corresponding SDK integration but this is not guaranteed.
-If you are using an SDK integration, and you want to ensure that 2 similar spans are not created, you should remove the corresponding import from `orchestrion.tool.go`.
+Some auto instrumentation integrations (notably caller-side) may automatically be neutered by using the corresponding manual instrumentation but this is not guaranteed.
+If you are using manual instrumentation, and you want to ensure that 2 similar spans are not created, you should remove the corresponding import from `orchestrion.tool.go`.
 {{</callout>}}